Ace Brigode discography

+Ace Brigode & His Virginians were prominent in the early 1920s jazz scene, with their recordings spanning from 1923 to 1925, and a notable return in 1940 under the simplified name Ace Brigode and his Orchestra.
+Their initial releases in 1923 with Okeh Records included hits such as "You, Darling, You".
+By 1924, the group expanded to Ace Brigode & His Fourteen Virginians, producing an array of records that featured tunes like "Colorado-Waltz," among others, continuing their successful run across various record labels, including Columbia and Edison.
+In 1925, they maintained their momentum with tracks like "Alabamy Bound," showcasing a range from upbeat jazz numbers to sentimental ballads.
+Their recording activity in this period included "Normandy" and the whimsically titled "Why Aren't Yez Eatin' More Oranges?"

+After a hiatus, Ace Brigode revived the ensemble as Ace Brigode and his Orchestra in 1940, marking their comeback with Vocalion Records.
+Their 1940 recordings, such as "Charley, My Boy" signified a continuation of their musical journey, blending traditional jazz elements, with the evolving sounds of the era.

 Ace Brigode's band varied in number and players.
-His band included Abe Lincoln, Al Delaney, Al Tresize, Billy Hayes, Bob Tinsley, Bud Lincoln, C. Sexton, Cliff Gamet, Dick Ulm, Dillon Ober, Don Juille, Eddie Allen, Frank Skinner, Fred Brohez, Gene Fogarthy, Happy Masefield, Ignaz Berber, Jeremy Freshour, John Poston, Lucien Criner, Mark Fisher, Max Pitt, Nick Cortez, Penn Fay, Teddy King, Ray Welch, and others.
+His band included Abe Lincoln, Al Delaney, Al Tresize, Bob Tinsley, Bud Lincoln, C. Sexton, Cliff Gamet, Dick Ulm, Dillon Ober, Don Juille, Eddie Allen, Frank Skinner, Fred Brohez, Gene Fogarthy, Happy Masefield, Ignaz Berber, Jeremy Freshour, Lucien Criner, Mark Fisher, Nick Cortez, Penn Fay, Teddy King, Ray Welch, and others.
 On some labels the recordings are attributed to other names such as Corona Dance Orchestra and Denza Dance Band.